 ELIZABETH LINE SERVICES FROM GOODMAYES

-At peak times 12 trains an hour will run between Shenfield and central London, calling at all stations.
-An additional four trains an hour will run between Gidea Park and Liverpool Street main line station, westward in the morning peak and eastward in the evening peak.
+At peak times 12 Elizabeth line services an hour will run between Shenfield and central London, calling at all stations.
+An additional four services an hour will run between Gidea Park and Liverpool Street main line station, westward in the morning peak and eastward in the evening peak.

 If you have queries about the work taking place please contact Network Rail, which is delivering the Crossrail upgrades: